apos/rapid-bulky-wshc-by-apos/README.md

 ## History

-Everything started with the OnStep chat topic: "[wSHC (wireless Smart Hand Controller) with standard ESP32-Board and standard joystick shield (anyone?)](https://onstep.groups.io/g/main/message/51440)".
-I had laying around some ESP32 and a Joystick board with buttons.
+I never had a SHC because I did not want to build it.
+I already did this with OnStep and every half a year a new vervsion, PCB came out and there had been many problems.
+Therefore I built my OnStep with given hardware (Engraver boards).
+So I thought about the same for a SHC and everything started with the OnStep chat topic: "[wSHC (wireless Smart Hand Controller) with standard ESP32-Board and standard joystick shield (anyone?)](https://onstep.groups.io/g/main/message/51440)".
+I had laying around some ESP32 and a joystick board with buttons.
 When I found out, that the SHC is simply that, I liked the idea for prototyping or even more.
 I did not order a PCB, extra parts or doing welding at the weekend just to get started with an wSHC when the list of components seem to be so simple.
 This lead to this project.

 ## Purpose